 VR is the current "buzz-word" in the industry but what can we do with it & how can we sell it?

 If you really want to "hook" that client ask them if the would like to try Virtual Reality in their project!
-Imagine, a fully immersive experience of their vision... mouth watering right?!
+Imagine, a fully immersive experience of their vision... they'll be amazed!

-"How much does it cost?" asks the client.
+"How much does it cost?" will be the first question from your client.

 Luckily there are a number of VR solutions today that cater for all price and interactivty.
 With a simple VR rig setup and a plugin such as Enscape we can bring a fully interactive virtual experience straight from your Revit or Sketchup model.
 To "pimp" this up we can involve 3ds Max and/or Unreal and some artist license as well as better assets.
 If you've already created illustrations for your client then it's not much more work to create 360 panoramas with the same render quality and your images and less hardware requirements.